spadma3/duck/catkin_ws/src/25-devel-saviors/obst_avoid/README.md

 Wait for a couple of seconds until everything has been properly launched

+### Step2:
-### Step2: In a second terminal on the duckiebot run:
+Open a second terminal on the duckiebot and run:

 `roslaunch obst_avoid obst_avoid_lane_follow_light.launch veh:=YOUR_ROBOT_NAME_GOES_HERE`

+### Step3:
-### Step3: press x ON YOUR JOYSTICK to generate an anti-instagram transformation
+press x ON YOUR JOYSTICK to generate an anti-instagram transformation

-if, after about 10 seconds in the terminal of Step2 comes a **YELLOW** message:
+Within about the next 10 seconds in the terminal of Step2 this **YELLOW** message should appear:

 `!!!!!!!!!!!!!!!!!!!!TRAFO WAS COMPUTED SO WE ARE READY TO GO!!!!!!!!!!!!`

-You are good to go

-**Otherwise: You must repeat step3 until this message is generated!**
+**If this was not the case, step 3 MUST BE REPEATED UNTIL THIS MESSAGE IS GENERATED!** :bangbang: